mattaylor/elvis/readme.md

 ### Conditional Assignment Operator `?=`

-The Conditional assignment operator will assign the right operand to the left operand only when the left operand evaluates as truthy
+The Conditional assignment operator will assign the right operand to the left operand only when the left operand evaluates as falsey

 __Examples:__